 You can sort a Pivot Table in Excel horizontally or vertically.
 This allows you to see, at a glance, the rows or columns containing the greatest or the smallest values.

-We will illustrate how to sort the values in a Pivot Table, using the example pivot table on the right, which shows a company's monthly sales.
+We will illustrate how to sort the values in a Pivot Table, using the above example pivot table on the right, which shows a company's monthly sales.

 In order to sort a column or row of the Pivot Table, we use the Excel Sort Ascending and Sort Descending Excel commands which are represented by the following symbols in the Excel menu:

 By right-clicking on the Pivot Table column and selecting the 'Sort' option

 |In Excel 2003:||In the 'Standard' toolbar or|